 Sound reasonable and fair enough?
 Let’s continue to the article.

-How to Keep Computer Clean
+How to Keep Your Computer Clean

 Is your computer running slow?
 If this is what you are trying to figure out, you’ve come to the right place.
-Below, I will outline expert tips on how to keep a computer clean and extend its life.
+Below, I will outline expert tips on how to keep your computer clean and extend its life.

 Replacing your poorly maintained computer is not cheap.
 It is a considerable investment, so it is essential to protect your computer.
 However, keeping a computer clean doesn’t mean to run antivirus scans or update its software.
 Keeping the hardware protected of your computer is also essential for its overall health.